AndresPitta/AndresPitta.github.io/_posts/2020-07-08-Realistic-Neighbourhoods.md

 ---
 <h1 style="font-size:200%;text-align:center">Generating Photo Realistic Neighbourhoods using Artificial Intelligence</h1>

-On my previous [post](https://andrespitta.github.io/Pokemon-generator/), I decided to use an Artificial Intelligence framework known as Generative Adversarial Networks (GANs) to generate new, never-seen-before Pokemon.
+In my previous [post](https://andrespitta.github.io/Pokemon-generator/), I decided to use an Artificial Intelligence framework known as Generative Adversarial Networks (GANs) to generate new, never-seen-before Pokemon.
 Even though I had around 890 images of Pokemon, the results did not generate any clear new Pokemon.
-This time, in collaboration with a team of 3 more people, I decided to run an improved version of the same algorithm, but in a difference dataset.
+This time, in collaboration with a team of 3 more people, I decided to run an improved version of the same algorithm, but in a different dataset.

 <h3 style="font-size:200%;text-align:center">The Problem</h3>